 You can measure your blood pressure at home.
-You can also have it checked at your health care provider’s office, a fire station or with automated machines in drug stores and other places.
+You can also have it checked at your doctor's office, a fire station or with automated machines in drug stores and other places.

 Sit with your back supported, your legs uncrossed, and feet on the floor.

 Your arm should be supported so that your upper arm is at heart level.
 Roll up your sleeve so that your arm is bare.

 You or your doctor will wrap the blood pressure cuff snugly around your upper arm.
 The lower edge of the cuff should be 1 inch above the bend of your elbow.

 Inflating the cuff too slowly or not high enough may cause a false reading.
 If you loosen the valve too much, you won't be able to determine your blood pressure.

 The procedure may be done two or more times.